chetwinlow/tp/docs/DeveloperGuide.md

       format...`
    4. Other incorrect delete commands to try: `deleteS`, `deleteC x`, `delete 1` (where x is larger than the customer list size) <br>
       Expected: Nobody is deleted.
 Error details shown in the results display.
-Entering the first 2 commands will produce the same error message as test case 1.3 while entering `delete 1` will produce the error message `Unknown command`
+Entering the first command will produce the same error message as test case 1.3, and `deleteC x` will result in `The customer index provided is invalid`, while entering `delete 1` will produce the error message
+      `Unknown command`

-2. Deleting a customer/employee/supplier/reservation while customer list is filtered.
+3. Deleting a customer/employee/supplier/reservation while customer/employee/supplier/reservation list is filtered.

    1. Prerequisites: Filter display list by using the `findC KEYWORD`/`findE KEYWORD`/`findS KEYWORD`/`check DATE` command, where `KEYWORD` must exist in at least 1 of the customers/employees/suppliers and there must be at least 1 reservation on `DATE`.